weshipsoftware/weshipsoftware.github.io/.alternator/!readme/intro.md

 **thousands of businesses and millions of customers** all over the world every day.

-But there's one problem we’ve yet to see solved…
+But there’s one problem we’ve yet to see solved…

 <p>
   <mark>Finding people who know what they’re doing is</mark>